emilyjspencer/dancewear-app/README.md

 so that I can get answers quickly to my questions
 I can chat with a bot

-* As a registered user so that I can change my mind about purchases, I can update my basket
+* As a registered user
+so that I can change my mind about purchases,
+I can update my basket

-* As a registered user, so that my login details are protected, I can log out of my account
+* As a registered user,
+so that my login details are protected,
+I can log out of my account

-* As a user, so that I know what is most popular on the website, I can see trending items/categories
+* As a user,
+so that I know what is most popular on the website,
+I can see trending items/categories

-* As a registered user, so that I can keep track of my orders, I can see my previous orders
+* As a registered user,
+so that I can keep track of my orders,
+I can see my previous orders

-* As a registered user, so that I can store a collection of items I liked, I can 'like' an item
+* As a registered user,
+so that I can store a collection of items I liked,
+I can 'like' an item

-* As a registered user, so that I can keep track of all of the items that I have liked, I can see a list of liked items
+* As a registered user,
+so that I can keep track of all of the items that I have liked, I can see a list of liked items

-* As a user, so that I can hear about the latest items on the site, I can subscribe
+* As a user,
+so that I can hear about the latest items on the site, I can subscribe

-* As a dance teacher, so that I can get discounts, I can sign up for a dance teacher account
+* As a dance teacher,
+so that I can get discounts,
+I can sign up for a dance teacher account

-* As a user, so that I can refine my search, I can filter by brand, category, product
+* As a user,
+so that I can refine my search,
+I can filter by brand, category, product

-* As a user, so that I can see which items are the cheapest, I can sort items by price from lowest to highest
+* As a user,
+so that I can see which items are the cheapest,
+I can sort items by price from lowest to highest

-* As a user, so that I can see which items are the most expensive, I can sort items by price form highest to lowest
+* As a user,
+so that I can see which items are the most expensive, I can sort items by price form highest to lowest

-* As a visitor to the website, when I visit the homepage, I see a cookies banner
+* As a visitor to the website, when I visit the homepage,
+I see a cookies banner

-* As a registered user who has forgotten their password, I can reset my password
+* As a registered user
+ who has forgotten their password,
+ I can reset my password

-* As a visitor to the website, so that I can view learn more about the retailer, I can see links to their Instagram, Twitter, Tiktok and Facebook accounts
+* As a visitor to the website, so that I can view learn more about the retailer,
+I can see links to their Instagram, Twitter, Tiktok and Facebook accounts

-* As a German speaker visiting the website, so that I can navigate the site, I can view site content in German
+* As a German speaker visiting the website, so that I can navigate the site,
+I can view site content in German

+* As an admin, so that I can manage customer accounts, I can add a user, delete a user and edit a user

+* As an admin,
+so that I can keep track of customer accounts,
+I can view all users

+* As an admin,
+so that I can improve user experience for customers,
+I can add new categories which customers can filter products by

+* As an admin,
+so that users can be aware of any new brands,
+I can add new brands which customers can filte products by

 # CI/CD